devise-two-factor/devise-two-factor/README.md

 These parameters can be submitted to the standard Devise login route, and the strategy will handle the authentication of the user for you.

 ### Disabling Automatic Login After Password Resets
 If you use the Devise ```recoverable``` strategy, the default behavior after a password reset is to automatically authenticate the user and log them in.
-This is obviously a problem if a user has two-factor authentication enabled, as resetting the password would get around the 2FA requirement.
+This is obviously a problem if a user has two-factor authentication enabled, as resetting the password would get around the two-factor requirement.

-Because of this, you need to set `sign_in_after_reset_password` to false (either globally in your Devise initializer or via `devise_for`)
+Because of this, you need to set `sign_in_after_reset_password` to `false` (either globally in your Devise initializer or via `devise_for`).

 ### Enabling Two-Factor Authentication
 Enabling two-factor authentication for a user is easy.
 For example, if my user model were named User, I could do the following: